-The college has established institution-set standards with targets and stretch targets.
-Progress in acheiving standards is updated annually.
+The college has established institution set standards with targets and stretch targets.
+Progress against standards are updated annually.
 The Institution-set standards are posted on the college website and are included in the strategic plan evaluation.

-These same standards are reflected as key measures of success for the college strategic directions and help determine if the college is fulfilling its mission.
+These same standards are reflected as key measures of success for the college strategic directions and help determine if the college is fulfilling the mission.
 The college has designed and disseminated posters identifying the strategic directions and key measures of success as a way to make this information more visible to the college community.